BrunoChauvet/maestrano-java/README.md

 ### Configuration

 There is several ways to configure Maestrano.
-You can either use our developer platform, load a properties files or at runtime using a Properties instance variable.
+You can either use our developer platform, load a properties file or at runtime using a Properties instance variable.
 Maestrano configuration is flexible and you can combine any of those methods to configure the app.

 #### Via the developer platform